Advert banned over complimentary food and drink claims on train services

 CrossCountry Trains told the ASA the period leading up to the complainants seeing the ad – September to November 2023 – was marked by “exceptional disruption” due to industrial action and four storms.

-It had planned to offer catering, including first-class food and drink, on between 70% and 78% of its Voyager routes, which operated on most of its long-distance services from September to November 2023, with slight variations depending on the day of the week.
+It had planned to offer catering, including first-class food and drink, on between 70 per cent and 78 per cent of its Voyager routes, which operated on most of its long-distance services from September to November 2023, with slight variations depending on the day of the week.

 The ASA said the ad “positioned complimentary food and drink as a key part of CrossCountry Trains’ first-class offering”.

-It said the scheduled rate of between 70% and 78% of services offering catering was insufficient to substantiate the overall impression of the ad that complimentary food and drink would be available on all but a few first-class services.
+It said the scheduled rate of between70 per cent and 78 per cent of services offering catering was insufficient to substantiate the overall impression of the ad that complimentary food and drink would be available on all but a few first-class services.

 The ASA said: “We acknowledged that CrossCountry Trains had made amendments to their website, but for the reasons stated above, we concluded that the claim ‘complimentary food and drink’ was misleading, and therefore breached the Code.”